 Theodor Heuss was the first President of the Federal Republic of Germany.
 He served from 1949 to 1959.
-His Diplomatic Passport was issued with the no. G0001.
+His Diplomatic Passport has the No. G0001.
+Theodor Heuss Passport

-In the mid-1970s, Winfried Jung, the hero of this story, was a young civil servant in his early 30’s, active in the “passport and visa office” of the Federal Foreign Office in Bonn.
-His tasks included collecting expired diplomatic, service, and ministerial passports.
-These had to be destroyed.
+In the mid-1970s, Winfried Jung, the protagonist of this narrative, served as a young civil servant in his early 30s, working diligently in the “passport and visa office” of the Federal Foreign Office in Bonn.
+Among his responsibilities was the collection of expired diplomatic, service, and ministerial passports, which were then slated for destruction.

 What did the first Federal President, the first chairman of the FDP party, mean to the man?
 Yes, he was already a famous personality, and he was more than popular in Baden-Württemberg.
 But a world didn’t collapse for me.”

-Winfried Jung put the document with the number “G 0001” to his own passport.
-“I’ve dragged him around with me ever since, wherever my profession has taken me.”
-A passport expired, the next one came; a gun ownership card and some old ID cards, all of which we’re now in a drawer.
-Right in the middle: the pass from “Papa Heuss.”
+Winfried Jung integrated the document bearing the number “G 0001” into his own passport.
+“I’ve carried it with me wherever my profession has taken me since then.”
+As passports expired and new ones were issued, alongside a gun ownership card and some old ID cards, these items found their place in a drawer.
+Nestled right in the middle was the passport belonging to “Papa Heuss.”

 What the civil servant Jung, born in 1942, thus almost 60 years later than the (old) Federal President, saw in his life, is also a piece of German (diplomacy) history.
 He was born in Dresden.
 Before the victims of the great bombing, he himself confessed as a child: “In the Great Garden, the bodies were lying there as we were walking along, one beside the other, to my right.”
 Six years later, the mother and her son went to Stuttgart in the West.
 The father had fallen.